tailcallhq/tailcallhq.github.io/graphql/graphql-vs-rest.md

 ## Conclusion

 Both GraphQL and REST have their advantages and use cases.
 While REST is great for simpler applications with clearly defined endpoints, GraphQL offers a more flexible and efficient solution for complex and data-intensive applications.
 By understanding their differences and leveraging their strengths, you can design robust APIs that meet the needs of modern applications.

+For quickly creating a GraphQL server that converts REST APIs to GraphQL, check out [Getting Started with Tailcall](../docs/getting-started.mdx).